 It’s never too soon to begin thinking about boating safety.
 But beyond life jackets, what you should prepare or bring?
-Check out our top ten tips for boating safety that will help make your next on-the-water adventure fun and safe.
+Check out our top tips for boating safety that will help make your next on-the-water adventure fun and safe.

 You never know what might happen when you’re out on the water.
 Put together a float plan and make sure to leave it with someone at the marina, or tell a trusted friend or family member.
 The plan should include:

 At GetMyBoat, we believe alcohol consumption onboard is dangerous and strongly recommend against it.
-Boating and drinking are often depicted together, but this is an unsafe practice for everyone on board – not just the captain.
+Boating and drinking are often depicted together, but this is unsafe for everyone on board – not just the captain.
 Drinking can impair judgment, hinder reflexes, and lead people to make unwise and unsafe decisions that can result in serious injury or death.
 (We don’t mean to scare you – but we believe that safety comes first!)
 Boating safety depends not just on the weather conditions, but also on you.

 It is best to take a course for boating before you embark on your first journey.
 This is especially important if you are planning to charter your own boat to traverse the waters nearby.
 You will learn about the basic rules, do’s and don’ts, and how to control the boat so as not to disrupt other people who are in the area.
 Remember that when you are boating, you are not alone in the water.
 Research, prepare and be aware of your surroundings always.

 When you plan to go boating or fishing across different places, remember to take some time to do your research about regulations of certain States, countries, and local areas.
 Each one has its own restrictions, so learning about them before any trip will save you a whole lot of trouble in the long run.
 The last thing you want is to get entangled with the law while having your vacation.
 Know about signs, no-go zones, how to properly conduct yourself while on a boat charter, especially if it is not in your local territory.